 He is a graduate of the University of Pennsylvania, Wharton School of Business and in 2018 completed the AI: Implications for Business Strategy Executive Program at Massachusetts Institute of Technology (MIT).
 He is also a member of the Harvard Kennedy Business School’s Council on the Responsible Use of Artificial Intelligence, and attended the 2018 White House Summit on AI for American Industry.

-Francis A. Hondal is president of Loyalty Services, Managed Services and Labs as a Service at Mastercard and a member of the company’s management committee.
+George Maddaloni is currently the Chief Technology Officer, Operations at Mastercard and a member of the company’s management committee.